grahamsw/GettingAndCleaningDataProject/Codebook.md

 See [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) for more details.

-The variables output in the tidyData.txt are all averages, per user/activity combination of the labelled variables.
+The variables output in the tidyAverages.txt are all averages, per user/activity combination of the labelled variables.
 These variables are described, somewhat, in features_info.txt in the zipped collection of documents.
-This does **not** include information.
+This does **not** include information about the units used (!).

+* SubjectId is an identifier for the subject
+* ActivityName is one of
+  + WALKING
+  + WALKING_UPSTAIRS
+  + WALKING_DOWNSTARIS
+  + SITTING
+  + STANDING
+  + LAYING
+* Remaining columns are averages of measures of means/standard deviations